AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ## Overview

-An area chart shows data arranged in columns or rows.
+An area chart is a chart type based on the line chart: it also shows information as a series of data points connected by straight line segments, but the area between the X-axis and the line segments is filled with a color or a pattern.

 This chart type emphasizes the magnitude of change over time and can be used to highlight the total value across a trend.
 For example, an area chart displaying profit over time can emphasize the total profit.

 In the [General Settings](General_Settings) article, you can find an overview of general settings that are available for all chart types in AnyChart, including the Area chart.
 In addition, area charts can be multi-series, [vertical](Vertical_Charts/Overview), [3D](3D_Charts/Overview), and [stacked](Stacked_Charts/Overview).